You are viewing the "sacred feminine" Archives

 Posted on: Nov 11, 2016 @ 10:00 Posted in: Goddess

 Outside my windows, a wild wind is blowing.
 The trees bend and swirl in its fierce, unrelenting force.
-Somewhere on my island home, trees will be falling over, root systems exposed to the bright light of day, power systems shutting down, and homes returning to a simpler, natural ethos of candlelight, fire heat and going to bed in synch with the descending darkness.
+Somewhere on my island home, trees will be falling over with root systems exposed to the bright light of day, power lines shutting down, and homes returning to a simpler, natural ethos of candlelight and going to bed in synch with the descending darkness.

-There is rot in these roots, born of greed, corruption, manipulation, lies, ignorance, apathy and fear.
-What has been hidden in our cultural fabric has come to our collective awareness.
+There’s rot in the roots of our human society, born of greed, corruption, manipulation, lies, ignorance, apathy and fear.
+So much of what was hidden in our cultural fabric has come to our collective awareness.
 We have lost our naivety and trust in our social and political institutions.
 How we live our lives, individually and collectively, no longer works for most of us or for our planet home.

 When a tree falls down, the forest is opened up for the small seedlings to have their time in the sunlight.
 In death, there is a quickening where new life is called to the empty space left behind.
 Let us open to this wild wind of change.
 Let it strip away what no longer serves our lives and the life of our Earth home.
 Let us trust that a new season of the sacred feminine is upon us, and, though some pillars of our human-made world will fall, others, more caring and life-serving, will rise up in the empty space left behind.

 Reclaim what you have lost, your true, beautiful Self and the life-giving mysteries of the Goddess.